 After my El Salvador trip I arrived in beautiful Cusco, Peru – where I would be spending the next month and a half.
 As soon as I arrived and exited the small airport I was immediately impressed by the mountainous backdrop that surrounds this attractive city.
 Cusco is recognized as the historical capital of Peru.
 There is so much to see, do and eat in and around Cusco – I loved this place.
 It’s a very photogenic city that offers a lot to its millions of guests per year.

 There is a lot of history in this beautiful city and it’s evident.
-The Spanish colonial architecture, the Inca culture found scattered throughout – but best of all is the picturesque Andes mountains that surround Cusco.
-The best places to get a panoramic view of the city are at the ruins of Saqsaywaman and from the Cristo Blanco statue.User is invalid
+The Spanish colonial architecture, the Inca culture found scattered throughout – but best of all is the picturesque Andes Mountains that surround Cusco.
+The best places to get a panoramic view of the city are at the ruins of Saqsaywaman (the locals jokingly pronounce it “sexy woman!”) and from the Cristo Blanco Statue.

-Cusco throws a huge party every year to celebrate the winter solstice known as Inti Raymi, which means the “sun festival” in Quechua; it is held each year on June 24th.
+Cusco throws a huge party every year to celebrate the winter solstice known as Inti Raymi, in Quechua, which means the “sun festival”, is held each year on June 24th.
 I arrived in Cusco during the first few days of the festival and was able to try some festive foods, and see the street parades leading to the closing ceremony held at the Saqsaywaman ruins.
 Inti Raymi celebrates the Inka new year for nine days with food, dance and a closing ceremony, it attracts hundreds of guests and it was an overall neat experience.
 There used to be a llama sacrifice to assure a fruitful cropping season, but that was dismissed a couple years prior.

 Cusco is a wonderful place.
 It’s a travel hub for most people wanting to visit the world famous Machu Picchu, Rainbow Mountain, Sacred Valley etc. – yet I think it’s a worthy travel site of its own.
 Happy travels!